History of Cal Wellness’ Executive Leadership

 “At the core of who I am is a nurse, wanting to create capacity for people to have their potential met and all their abilities expanded.
 I firmly believe that the concept of wellness is inclusive of prevention, health education and healthy...behaviors.”

-When she was appointed president and CEO of the Foundation, Diana M. Bontá brought a wealth of experience from the health care, government and nonprofit sectors.
+When she was appointed president and CEO of Cal Wellness, Diana M. Bontá brought a wealth of experience from the health care, government and nonprofit sectors.
 With her vast health expertise and passion for wellness and prevention, she used grantmaking strategies to champion health programs that addressed the needs of Californians.

 Bontá instituted engaged health grantmaking programs that included responding to the health of female veterans, as well as funding grantees’ work on implementing the Affordable Care Act.
 She also championed funding programs that address the health needs of female war veterans who are returning home at an unprecedented pace.
-Most significantly, in 2012, she worked with the Board of Directors to initiate the framework for the Foundation’s strategic planning process, which will result in the Foundation’s future grantmaking program.
+Most significantly, in 2012, she worked with the Board of Directors to initiate the framework for the Foundation’s strategic planning process, which resulted in Cal Wellness' current grantmaking program.

 The drive to serve others started at a young age for Bontá when she decided to become a nurse in the early 1970s and study the work of promotores (community health promoters).
 Early in her career, she was at the forefront of establishing clinics throughout rural California, ensuring health access for farmworkers.